zzz1999/ChestLocker/README.md

 # ChestLocker

-### A simple plugin to lock your chest.
+### A simple plugin to protect your chest.
-### Unfinish work , DO NOT DOWNLOAD AND ENABLE IN YOUR SERVER
+### Unfinished work , DO NOT DOWNLOAD AND ENABLE IN YOUR SERVER

 --------

 ## Commands:
+- chestinfo
 - chestlock
 - chestunlock
 - chestshare